dymmond/esmerald/docs/en/docs/configurations/template.md

     You can also create your own jinja2 engine and pass it in the `engine` parameter of the `TemplateConfig`.

-    You will notice the name of the parameters in the `TemplateConfig` match maority of the jinja2 implementation of Lilya except `env_options` where in Esmerald we simply call it `options`.
+    You will notice the name of the parameters in the `TemplateConfig` match maority of the jinja2 implementation.

 ## Requirements